google/weather-tools/weather_mv/README.md

 * `--tif_metadata_for_datetime` : Metadata that contains tif file's timestamp.
 Applicable only for tif files.
 * `-s, --skip-region-validation` : Skip validation of regions for data migration.
 Default: off.
 * `--disable_grib_schema_normalization` : To disable grib's schema normalization.
 Default: off.
+* `--create_polygon` : Ingest grid points as polygons in BigQuery.
+Default: Ingest grid points as normal point in BigQuery.
+Note: This feature relies on the assumption that the provided grid is regular.

 Invoke with `bq -h` or `bigquery --help` to see the full range of options.